 - Set out requirements for referral and notice.

 - Include decision guidelines for exercising discretion under the BMO.

 A schedule can be enabling or mandatory

-With an enabling schedule, a landowner can choose to access the modified requirements in a schedule or default back to the State-wide BMO requirements.
+With an enabling schedule, a landowner can choose to accept the modified requirements in a schedule or default back to the State-wide BMO referral and assessment process to determine bushfire protection requirements.
 There is no reduction in landowner entitlements.

 With a mandatory schedule, the modified requirements in a schedule replace the State-wide BMO requirements and must be used.